RI-SE/SAVANT/trainit/README.md

 - **train_yolo_obb.py** - Train YOLO OBB models for UAV object detection
 - **split_train_val.py** - Split YOLO datasets into train/val by sequence

+> [!NOTE]
+> The simple split_train_val tool will be replaced by a more comprehensive dataset management tool in future releases.

 ## Contents

 - [Installation](#installation)